kaemic3/GMu/Readme.md

 # GMu

 **GMu** is a Game Boy emulator.
-The goal of this project was to teach myself a little bit about computer architecture, and low level programming.
+The goal of this project was to teach myself a little bit about computer architecture, and low-level programming.

 This is my first programming project, so keep that in mind.